Your Benefits & Your Rights

 YCCO does not share member specific HRS info outside of the HRS process.
 When your request is received it is shared with only those that are noted in the request, this could be your provider, caregiver or the entity related to your request.

-Who can get the same care while changing plans
+When you need the same care while changing plans

-- Members getting treatment for cancer; or
+- Receiving treatment for cancer.

 - Any member that if they don’t get continued services may suffer serious detriment to their health or be at risk for the need of hospital or institution care.

-The time frame that the transition lasts is:
+The timeframe that this care lasts is:

-- 30 days for physical and oral health and 60 days for behavioral health.
+OHP only | 30 days for physical and oral health* 60 days for behavioral health* |

-- The minimum or approved prescribed treatment course is completed or
+- The minimum or approved prescribed treatment course is completed, or

 - Some types of care will continue until complete with the current provider.
 These types of care are:

-- Transplant services through the first-year post-transplant
+- Transplant services until the first year post-transplant.

-If you are changing CCOs and need care transition call Care Management at 503-574-7247 or Customer Service at 855-722-8205.
+If you are changing CCOs and need care transition call Care Management at 971-345-5932 or 833-257-2191 (TTY 711) or Customer Service at 855-722-8205 (TTY 711).

 If you want more info or a copy of the YCCO Care Coordination Policy you can call Customer Service at 855-722-8205, it is also located here P&P pdf.
 The information above is not currently in the Care Coordination Policy and is available here TOC Additional Info.